IuliiaKameneva/zoomcamp2025/Project/README.md

 - Git
 - Google Cloud Platform Account
-    - Empty project and credentials for this project
+    - Empty project and credentials for this project with BigQuery Admin and Storage Admin permissions
 - Docker

 ## Deployment Architecture